nikhil-rawal/nikhil-rawal/README.md

   - **[The Fork](https://the-fork.netlify.app/)** - is a food delivery application showcasing restaurants using Live API from India's leading **[Swiggy's](https://www.swiggy.com/)** API.

-- 💻 Working as React Frontend Developer and Web Designer at **[Incredibles Overseas Consultants](https://incredibles.netlify.app/)**
+- 💻 React.js Frontend Developer and Web Designer
-    - ⌨️ working on - SRS (Student Record System) to make Management of students and files easier #GoDigital

 - ☘ I’m also capabale of working with **Full Stack Development - MERN Stack**

 - 📎 I’m looking to collaborate on **OpenSource Projects**

 - 👨🏻‍💻 Take a glance at **[My Portfolio](https://nikhilrawal.ca)**
-- Next one coming soon...

 - 📫 How to reach me **rawal.nikhil29@gmail.com**

-- 🎯 Fun fact 1  **I love playing games.**

-- 🥘 Fun fact 2  **I am a foodie.**

-- 📚 This series changed my views towards Javascript.
-Must watch [🙏Namaste Javascript](https://www.youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP)

   <br/>